Use this beginners’ guide to public relations to ace your next PR campaign

 6) Email marketing

-How to measure public relations
+How to measure public relations for beginners

-Once a company launches its PR campaign, it can measure the outcomes both quantitatively and qualitatively.
+Once a company launches its PR campaign, it can measure the outcomes quantitatively and qualitatively.
 The data achieved helps them see how effective their PR efforts are in raising awareness.

 1) Share of Voice

-The share of voice refers to the percentage of all online, print, broadcast coverage, and conversations about a company or brand they have managed to secure.
+The share of voice refers to the percentage of all online, print, and broadcast coverage, and conversations about a company or brand they have managed to secure.
 To correctly measure it, companies and PR professionals should keep track of all media coverage achieved, including cuttings, screenshots, clips of broadcast coverage, and other forms of multimedia so that there is a record of everything.

 Knowing a share of voice is not just beneficial for the company internally.
 It also helps them compare their coverage with their competitors.
 They can also see what tactics were successful during the campaign and what needs to be changed to achieve better results